prob-ml/spice/README.md

 We can also edit hyperparameters directly from the command line!

 ```
-spatial -m model.kwargs.kernel_size=15 optimizer.params.lr=0.0001
+spatial model.kwargs.kernel_size=15 optimizer.params.lr=0.0001
 ```

 ### Multiple Runs

-We can also create a multirun that will sequentially train multiple models with one command call.
+We can also create a multirun (`-m`) that will sequentially train multiple models with one command call.

 ```
 spatial -m radius=0,5,10,15,20,25,30